 Sure, car insurance policies are expensive, and these will cost you more if you: are below 25 years old; have had traffic violations in the past; have only a few years of driving experience; are driving a high-powered sports car; have high annual mileage; or have been required by the court to file an SR-22.
 Despite all these factors, you will still need to get insured if you want to drive legally in your state.
 How?
 By finding the cheapest car insurance policy which will also include all the types of coverage that you need.

 Unlike in the past, comparing and shopping for the best, yet cheapest, car insurance in now much easier and faster to do, thanks to independent car insurance firms.
-Some of these firms, like Insure on the Spot, for instance, offer as many as a dozen free online insurance quotes, allowing clients to compare as many deals and prices as possible to help them get what they want without paying more than what they should.
+According to some law firms, like Pohl & Berk, LLP, car insurance firms can offer as many as a dozen free online insurance quotes, allowing clients to compare as many deals and prices as possible to help them get what they want without paying more than what they should.